rock-solid/pwa-theme-woocommerce/README.md

 It will get copied to the `build` folder when you run `npm run build`.

-If you’re using [Apache Tomcat](http://tomcat.apache.org/), you need to follow [this Stack Overflow answer](https://stackoverflow.com/a/41249464/4878474).
+If you're using [Apache Tomcat](http://tomcat.apache.org/), you need to follow [this Stack Overflow answer](https://stackoverflow.com/a/41249464/4878474).

 Now requests to `/todos/42` will be handled correctly both in development and in production.